Emriko/Portfolio/content/posts/particleSystem.md

 {{< video src="../../meshInit.mp4" autoplay="false" loop="true" width="800" height="450" >}}

-Where the start positions is the vertex position of the mesh. vColor is the vertex color if the model supports it, and bool data is.
+The start positions is the vertex position of the mesh. vColor is the vertex color if the model supports it, and bool data is.
 The bools are represented by unsigned integers because floats are 4 bytes in hlsl while in c++ they are 1 byte.
 Prefeably this should be wrapped in a way where this is only done when moving the data to the GPU to remove the possibility of user error.
 However the only steps where this data is used is durring the inital setup, and in the hlsl code itself.
 So user error ought not to occur.

 The following video provides an example of multiple meshes